 A furnace is a stronger heating system

-and is essential for certain chillier climates.
+and is necessary for certain chillier climates.
 That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As weird as it seems, during heating season, a heat pump is intended to pull heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to function well, but in exceptionally cold climates there is not sufficient heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+As weird as it may seem, during heating season, a heat pump is intended to pull heat from the outside air and use it to warm the inside air.
+Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not sufficient heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a fantastic alternative for particular northern regions, but additional land must be available in order to install the required piping for a geothermal system.
+In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a fantastic alternative for particular northern climates, but additional land must be available in order to install the required piping for a geothermal system.

 Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you still aren’t convinced which system is best for your home, call Aramendia Plumbing, Heating and Air to schedule
+If you’re not sure which system would work best for you, call Aramendia Plumbing, Heating and Air to schedule